-Conventional loans were designed for those who have a credit score as low as 620 and are unable to make a down payment of 20 percent.
-Because lenders allow borrowers to put down as little as 3 percent, they can issue a higher interest rate due to their credit risk.
-In addition, require them to purchase private mortgage insurance (PMI) to protect the lender if the borrower stops making payments.
+Conventional loans were designed for those who have an average credit score and are unable to make a down payment of 20 percent.
+Because lenders allow borrowers to put down as little as three percent, they can issue a higher interest rate due to their credit risk.
+In addition, require them to purchase private mortgage insurance (PMI) to protect the lender if the borrower defaults.

-Depending on the type of home, borrowers will need to have a specific credit score, down payment amount and at least three months of cash reserves after closing in order to qualify.
+Depending on the type of home, borrowers will need to have a specific credit score, down payment amount, and at least three months of cash reserves after closing to qualify.

 Your lender can evaluate your financial stability and desired loan amount to determine if you are qualified to finance a conventional loan.